 If you’re unable to get the repossessed car back and it’s sold to another party, you’re still on the hook for the difference between the outstanding balance and proceeds from the sale.
 This amount is referred to as the deficiency balance.
 To illustrate:

 |OUTSTANDING LOAN BALANCE||SALES PRICE||DEFICIENCY BALANCE|

-Note: The creditor may tack on repossession fees to the deficiency balance.
+Note: The lender may tack on repossession fees to the deficiency balance.

-What happens if you’re unable to reach an agreement with the creditor to pay off the deficiency balance or settle the balance for less than what’s owed?
+What happens if you’re unable to reach an agreement with the lender to pay off the remaining loan balance or settle the balance for less than what’s owed?
 It will most likely go to collections and be reported to the credit bureaus and linger on your credit report for seven years.